- No matter what browser, you choose, certain errors are common among them.

 The Internet is an everyday part of our lives, and most of us use it on a daily basis.

-“An error occurred while processing your request”, how to fix it?
+An error occurred while processing your request error.

 Table of contents:

-- Fix – “An error occurred while processing your request”
+- Fix – An error occurred while processing your request

-- Fix – “An error occurred while processing your request” Facebook
+- Fix – An error occurred while processing your request on Facebook

-- Fix – “An error occurred while processing your request” reference 97
+- Fix – An error occurred while processing your request reference 97

-An error occurred while processing your request”
+An error occurred while processing your request

-Solution 1 – Delete your browser cache
+2. Delete your browser cache

 - Click the Clear browsing data button.

 - When the Clear browsing data menu opens, set the Obliterate the following items from to the beginning of time.

 - Click the Clear browsing data button.

 If the problem still persists, there might be an issue with the website itself, and the only thing that you can do is to contact the website administrator.

 Although this error appears on certain websites, many Steam games use a web launcher in order to start, so it’s not uncommon to see this error while trying to start certain games on Steam.